 Name Туре Required?
 Notes url string yes Location of HTML content for the dialog. title string no Dialog title.
-May not contain an icon. (default='') size (width:number, height:number) yes????
-Specify in pixels. closable boolean no Whether the dialog displays a close button. (default=true) onClosed callbackFn(result:any): void d no Function runs when the dialog closes.
-Value of result the dialog, or null if open() throws an exception. customData any no Data the calling module passes to the dialog. contextObjects any[] no IDs of relevant objects the calling module passes to the dialog.
+May not contain an icon. (default='') size (width:number, height:number) no Specify in pixels.
+Default is chosen by Clarity.
+See https://v2.clarity.design/modals. closable boolean no Whether the dialog displays a close button. (default=true) onClosed function(result:any): void no Function runs when the dialog closes.
+If modal.close() is called, its parameter is in turn passed to the onClosed() function.
+Function runs when the dialog closes.
+If modal.close() is called, its parameter is in turn passed to the onClosed() function.

+Name Туре Required?
+Notes customData any no Data the calling module passes to the dialog. contextObjects any[] no IDs of relevant objects the calling module passes to the dialog.